Athletics (baseball): History

-The history of the Athletics Major League Baseball franchise spans from 1901 to the present day, having begun in Philadelphia before moving to Kansas City in 1955 and then to its home in Oakland, California, in 1968.
-The A's made their Bay Area debut on Wednesday, April 17, 1968, with a 4–1 loss to the Baltimore Orioles at the Coliseum, in front of an opening-night crowd of 50,164.
+The history of the Athletics Major League Baseball franchise spans from 1901 to the present day, having begun in Philadelphia before moving to Kansas City in 1955, Oakland, California, in 1968, and finally Sacramento, California, in 2025.
+The A's made their Bay Area debut on April 17, 1968, with a 4–1 loss to the Baltimore Orioles at the Coliseum, in front of an opening-night crowd of 50,164.
 With four locations, the A's have had the most home cities of any MLB team.

 Team name and "A" logo

 The Athletics' name originated in the term "Athletic Club" for local gentlemen's clubs—dates to 1860 when an amateur baseball team, the Athletic (Club) of Philadelphia, was formed.
 The team later turned professional in 1875, becoming a charter member of the National League in 1876, but were expelled from the N.L. after one season.
 A later version of the Athletics played in the American Association from 1882 to 1891.